 It happens very often that users that prepare custom IOCs or YARA rules forget to include the correct keyword in the filename of the IOC or YARA rule file.

 A wrong or missing keyword leads to situations in which a file that contains YARA rules that are meant to be applied to log files, doesn't contain a "log" keyword in it's name.

 You can review a correct initialization in the command line output or log file.

 Info Adding rule set from my-log-rules.yar as 'log' type

 Using the keyword c2 for C2 IOCs in a filename should result in a line like the following:

 Info Reading iocs from /tmp/thor10/custom-signatures/iocs/my-c2-iocs.txt as 'domains' type

-Whenever THOR dies without any traceback or panic message and no error message in the log file, an external process that has killed THOR is the most likely explanation for a failed THOR scan.
+Whenever THOR dies without any traceback or panic message and no error message in the log file, an external process terminated the THOR process.

 A user killed the THOR process